 You will also need the following materials:

 - Paint brushes

 - Paint (We used our homemade liquid watercolors.)

 To prepare, use the white crayon to draw several Easter eggs all over your piece of paper.
 (Tip: Since white crayon is hard to see on white paper, I found that if you lean sideways and tilt your head just a bit you can see what you are drawing a little easier.)

-Give each child a paintbrush and a small amount of paint and tell them it’s time to go on an egg hunt.
+Give each child a paintbrush and a small amount of paint.
+Tell them you’ve hidden some eggs and they must use their paintbrush to find them.

 They will have fun discovering each hidden egg as they paint their paper.

 This activity is great for younger children, who can practice counting skills as they discover each egg.